gsoft-inc/wl-squide/docs/guides/override-a-react-context.md

 ## Override the context for the remote module

-Now, suppose the requirements change, and one remote module's pages need to have a `red` background.
+Now, suppose the requirements change, and one remote module pages need to have a `red` background.
 The context can be overriden for the remote module by declaring a new provider directly in the routes registration:

 ```tsx !#9,11 remote-module/src/register.tsx
 import type { ModuleRegisterFunction, FireflyRuntime } from "@squide/firefly";